midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 you can choose to create a config and edit it, or you can use my config

+whichever option you choose generate a config after rebooting

 cd i3-window-manager-setup

 cp config ~/.config/i3/